jupyterhub/zero-to-jupyterhub-k8s/doc/source/administrator/authentication.md

       authenticator_class: oauthenticator.github.GitHubOAuthenticator
 ```

-Make sure that the `oauth_callback_url` matches the one
-you set in GitHub.
+Make sure that the `oauth_callback_url` matches the one you set in GitHub.

-##### Giving access to organizations on GitHub

-You can also restrict access to all of the members of one or more GitHub
+To restrict access to the members of one or more GitHub organizations, amend
-organizations.
-To do so, see the configuration below.
+your previous configuration with these parts.

 ```yaml
 hub: